August 11, 2023

 Integrity: Trustworthiness of the pension system

-By introducing reforms to the pension system in 2024, and with the upcoming changes planned for 2025, the government aims to enhance the system's long-term sustainability.
+By introducing reforms to the pension system, the government aims to enhance the system's long-term sustainability.

 The State Pension (Transition), also known as the Retirement Pension until 2007, was a payment made to employees from age 65 till they reached the State Pension age of 66.